joychen5069/ReadMe-Generator/README.md

 ## Questions

-If you see any improvements that can be made, please email me at 2.
-You can also visit my GitHub page at https://github.com/4
+If you see any improvements that can be made, please email me at joychen5069@gmail.com.
+You can also visit my GitHub page at https://github.com/joychen5069 or visit the Date NIght page at https://github.com/joychen5069/Date-Night